What First Home Buyers Need to Know About Buying a New Build in New Zealand

 • Suitability: the cheapest option is not always the one that best fits your life over the next few years.

-If you want a clearer picture of where you sit right now, take the Home Readiness Quiz and then book a time with an adviser if you want help narrowing down the right pathway.
+If you want a clearer picture of where you sit right now, take the Home Readiness Quiz and then book a time with an adviser if you want help comparing available pathways.

 Making the Right Choice for Your Situation

-There is no one “best” type of new build for every first home buyer.
+There is no one new-build type that suits every first-home buyer.
 Off-the-plan purchases can offer opportunity, but they bring uncertainty.
 Apartments can improve affordability, but they require extra care around lending and body corporate issues.
 Turnkey homes offer simplicity and certainty.
 Construction loans offer flexibility, but at the cost of complexity.

-The right option depends on your deposit, your risk tolerance, your cash-flow buffer, and how involved you want to be in the process.
-The more clearly you understand those trade-offs, the more confidently you can buy.
+A suitable option depends on your deposit, your risk tolerance, your cash-flow buffer, and how involved you want to be in the process.
+The more clearly you understand those trade-offs, the more clearly you can compare your options.

 Frequently Asked Questions